LeetLLM

 1raw cosine: 0.98 2centered cosine: -1.0

 Centering isn't a universal production recipe.
-It is a diagnostic reminder: measure retrieval or classification quality on held-out examples instead of trusting a similarity score in isolation.
+It's a diagnostic reminder: measure retrieval or classification quality on held-out examples instead of trusting a similarity score in isolation.

 No representation is best by slogan.
 Start with the failure mode and the measurement that would prove improvement.